christianlevesque/RazorForms/Docs/docs/introduction/configuration.md

 #### `string TemplatePath`

 The `TemplatePath` property specifies the path to the `.cshtml` file to use as a template when rendering the tag helper.
-This path doesn't include the leading `~/` or the `.cshtml` extension, so if the template you want to use resides at `~/Views/RazorForms/TextInput.cshtml`, you would set this property to `Views/RazorForms/TextInput`.

 #### `string ComponentWrapperClasses`